2factorsite/2factorsite.github.io/PrivacyPolicy.md

 ---
 layout: default
 title: Privacy Policy
-description: This privacy policy describes our commitment to preserving the security of your Personal Data, your privacy, and your rights to your Personal Data.
+description: The privacy policy is a boring document but we strongly recommend you to read it thoroughly.
+It is really short.

 ---

-## Privacy Policy

 ### Personal Data
 We don't collect any personal data from your device.
 Everything you do is saved into your iCloud and is synced across your devices using the same iCloud account.